 The NIP2 programme builds on the maturity of technology and market availability attained in the first generation of equipment.
 In view of the forthcoming market launch phase, the aim is to ensure that the national activities of science, industry and government continue to take place under a common umbrella.
 The intention is to continue developing innovations in hydrogen and fuel cell technologies which are not yet ready for market, to build up the appropriate infrastructure and to use appropriate instruments and measures to support the placing on the market of technologies which are on the cusp of a market launch.

 Because of the nascent status of the hydrogen projects there has been little M&A activity in the sector.
-This may change in the medium term once the National Hydrogen Strategy is implemented by market players.
+This may change in the medium term once the current projects and the National Hydrogen Strategy are implemented by market players.

 Legal and Regulatory Framework

 As in other jurisdictions, the legal and regulatory framework for hydrogen is not yet comprehensive.
 As described in more detail below, the German Parliament passed an amendment to the Energy Act which contains new provisions for the regulation of hydrogen networks.
 These new rules are, however, only of a transitional nature.
 It is to be expected that hydrogen network regulation will evolve further alongside the development of European law.
 A framework for carbon capture and storage necessary for the market launch of “blue” hydrogen is lacking completely.
 Technical rules e.g. for the increased blending of hydrogen into the natural gas grid are still under consideration.